 2. Boiled in a brothy bath

-Perfect plates: chicken noodle soup, chicken stew, chicken chili, chicken tacos
+Perfect plates: chicken noodle soup, chicken stew, chicken chili, chicken tacos, dog-friendly food.

 Ever wonder how restaurants are able to churn out perfectly shredded chicken?
 It’s actually much easier than you’d expect, and also the basis for everyone’s favorite slow cooker sensation: chicken soup.
 For this method, you’ll need a large stockpot, ideally 8 quarts or larger.
 In addition to your chicken breasts, thighs, drumsticks and bits, fill the vessel with water or stock, celery, onion, salt, pepper and other flavors that complement your chosen recipe.